-Bithi Aktar, 13, graduated from World Vision’s street children education program in Dhaka Shishu, Bangladesh.
+Bithi Aktar, 13, graduated from a World Vision education program for children living on the streets in Dhaka Shishu, Bangladesh.
 Bithi’s father had an accident that left him disabled a decade ago, leaving her mother to provide for the family.
-Bithi worked with her mother as a housekeeper to help and looked after her siblings, leaving no time for school.
-Then she joined World Vision’s street children education program.
-She graduated from the program, and though she still works, Bithi also attends school and is in the fifth grade.
+She worked with her mother as a housekeeper to help and looked after her siblings, leaving no time for school.
+Though she still works, Bithi also attends school and is in the fifth grade.
 “I want to be a medical doctor,” she says.
 “I want to serve poor children, so they won’t have the experiences I had.”

 In Burundi, 16-year-old Jocelyn Ndikumana lost the use of her legs when she contracted polio at age 4.
 She also lost her parents, who rejected her because of her new disability.
 Her older sister cared for her, but didn’t want to send Jocelyn to school, despite her strong desire to learn.
 A neighbor took pity and helped Jocelyn find a local center for people with disabilities, which had partnered with World Vision and provided 100 children, including Jocelyn, with wheelchairs.
 While now in school, she doesn’t have any friends and still struggles with paying her fees, often receiving help from fellow church members and even the school director.
 Despite the setbacks, Jocelyn lights up when she talks about her determination to get an education.
 “I want to be a headmistress, if I get a chance to finish my studies,” she says.
 “I need a job where I will work sitting; my legs do not allow me to stand or move easily.”